codio/site/source/docs/dashboard/stacks/new.html.md

 If you want to keep your Stack private to your Organization, you can select the Private option and set the Owner option to your Organization.

+**Important** : please do not make your Stacks public unless they are tried, tested and fit for public consumption so as not to fill the **All** listing with junk.

 ##Owner
 By default, you will be the owner of this Stack and only you can edit it and [create new versions](/docs/dashboard/stacks/update) of the Stack.

-If you want to allow others to administer your Stack, you can assign it to another user or to an Organization.
+If you want to allow others to see and administer your Stack, you can assign it to another user or to an Organization.